joaoramia/blood-donor/README.md

-Only code repo for the blood-donor-app.
+Only code repo for my blood-donor-app repo.

 Developed with React, JQuery, Socket.io, Mongodb, Express, Node and ArcGIS